yam655/ina/README.rst

 There is some very crude support for multi-file projects.

-There's support for using Shift-Down to go to the next file, and Shift-Up to go to the previous file.
+There's support for using Shift-Down (or PageDown) to go to the next file, and Shift-Up (or PageUp) to go to the previous file.
 There's some major caveats, though.

 If you're writing with one chapter per file, it expects the chapter number to be the only number in the filename.
 Whether this is one digit or three doesn't